-At the end of 1904 there were 28 DD class locomotives in service, 20 AA class and 16 V class: 64 large modern locomotives, able to do the work of twice that many of the little old engines from the VR’s early days.
+At the end of 1904 there were 28 DD class locomotives in service, 20 AA class and 16 V class: 64 large modern locomotives.
+They were able to do the work of twice that many of the little old engines from the early days.
 Woodroffe was preparing to build many more big locomotives and many more high capacity trucks.
 There were long lines of obsolete engines cluttering Newport Workshops, including some of the first built under Meikle’s supervision when Woodroffe was an apprentice.
-The scrapping of these locomotives out the back of the workshops while big new DD’s emerged from the erecting shop at the front was visible evidence that an era was ending.
+Scrapping of these locomotives was occurring out the back of the workshops while big new DD’s emerged from the erecting shop at the front.
+It was visible evidence that an era was passing.

 But funds were still tight, and work on the new station at Flinders Street had slowed, with only the subways and new platforms completed by 1904.
 With time to think about the proposed building, the Commissioners had decided a fourth floor would pay for itself in additional rents, and plans were altered accordingly.
 For the time being they advised against electrification of the suburban lines, but new works would be carried out with future electrification in mind.
 Tait was also preparing to introduce petrol or steam omnibuses as feeders to suburban trains as a cheaper alternative to electric trams.